fe-data/fe-docs/docs/apps/admin.rst

 FE Admin App
 ============
-With the FE Admin app, you can quickly view details of events and orders on your mobile phone and change various components of events and/or orders, if you are authorised to do so.
+With the FE Admin app, you can quickly view details of events and orders and change various components of events and/or orders, if you are authorised to do so.
+The App

 Full list of capabilities
 -------------------------